- Alive & Blue Reviews

 – John Orr, San Jose Mercury News

-” . . .
-Wright (has a) naturally bluesy voice . . . a semi-shouting mezzo soprano that’s reminiscent in its approach to Ruth Brown and Dinah Washington . . . (she doesn’t) just sing the blues, (she) feel(s) them as well.”
+“A naturally bluesy voice . . . reminiscent in its approach to Ruth Brown and Dinah Washington . . . she doesn’t just sing the blues, she feels them.”

 – George “Blues Fin Tuna” Fish, Blues Blast Magazine